 The task of any addiction rehabilitation professional would be to work with their client to help them identify these past breakpoints and then to facilitate and mediate an argument in their clients subconscious and conscious mind.

-The ultimate goal in the therapy is NOT to try and forget the trauma process, but to develop the clients ability to understand, learn to manage and then finally accept their “triggers” and then to choose a self soothing strategies that serve toward their personal growth goals.
+The ultimate goal in the therapy is NOT to try and forget the trauma process but to develop the client's ability to understand, learn to manage and then finally accept their “triggers” and then to choose self-soothing strategies that serve toward their personal growth goals.

-It’s hard to ask for help but it is a necessary.
-We cannot rely on our own fortitude to deal with an chemical problem driven by the irrational and emotional forces of our own minds.
+It’s hard to ask for help but it is necessary.
+We can not rely on our own fortitude to deal with a chemical problem driven by the irrational and emotional forces of our own minds.

 Trauma is the sudden event that explodes into your life.
 A death.
 A tragic accident.
 In the aftermath, there is certainly the grief itself—the fear, the physical pain but also the struggle to understand and make sense of what happened.
 While these events are obvious identifiers there are also many more subtle traumas that most people are exposed to and experience throughout their lives.
 Complex trauma or CPTSD inability to emotionally cope with these more subtle trauma events that may even still be occurring and causing any number of adverse reactions.
 Even though you may not think you have any trauma buried in your history the truth is that you are more than likely sinking or have sunk the memories.
 It is important to honestly evaluate this events as they are the limitations that claw you back into addictive behaviours.
 Identifying these things in your own is an unlikely scenario.
 Spend some time with a therapist to actually get to the bottom of your trauma list.